DevClate/365AutomatedLab/README.md

 ### Data

-In LabSources you can find an excel file named 365DataEnvironment.xlsx that has 4 tabs.
+In LabSources you will find an excel file named 365DataEnvironment.xlsx that has 3 main tabs.
+Any additional tabs will be for different location-jobtitle tabs.
+You can use this workbook as is in your test environment, or use it as a template for your own data.

 * Users: This will have all of the user's information you are creating including licensing information
   * If you do not have a UsageLocation set, the licenses will not be added